donoso-eth/off-chain/README.md

 await tx.wait();
 ```

-we are requested to pass the moduleData, in our case as we are working with an off-chain resolver, our module data looks like this
+We are requested to pass the moduleData, in our case, as we are working with an off-chain resolver, our module data looks like this

 ```javascript
 let userArgs: { even: boolean } = { even: true };